 South Wales and South England boundaries

-The region includes the high demand area of London, generation around the Thames estuary, and the long set of circuits that run around the south coast and South Wales.
+The region includes the high demand area of London, generation around the Thames estuary and the long set of circuits that run around the South Coast and South Wales.

-The south of England transmission region includes boundaries B13, B14, LE1, SC1, SC1.5, SC2, SC3, and SW1.
+The South of England transmission region includes boundaries B13, B14, LE1, SC1, SC1.5, SC2, SC3 and SW1.

-The figure below shows the general pattern of power flow directions expected to occur most of the time in the years to come up to 2033, i.e. power will generally flow from north to south.
+The map below shows the general pattern of power flow directions expected to occur at winter peak in the years to come up to 2036, i.e. power will generally flow from north to south.
 The arrows in the diagram illustrate power flow directions and are approximately scaled relative to the winter peak flows.

 Boundary regions